Terry Smiljanich: Skepticism

 Since 1989 the Tampa Bay Skeptics has offered a $1,000 challenge to anyone able to prove the existence of paranormal powers under mutually agreed testing protocols, similar to the One Million Dollar Paranormal Challenge offered by the James Randi Educational Foundation.
-Regarding the challenge he has said, "Our money is safe" There have been ten attempts, including two that were televised, and no successes.
+There have been ten attempts, including two that were televised, and no successes.

 From 1988 to 2013 the Tampa Bay Skeptics published a quarterly newsletter, The Tampa Bay Skeptics Report for which Smiljanich was a regular contributor.
 He has written for the Skeptical Inquirer, a national magazine published by the Committee for Skeptical Inquiry and The Tampa Tribune.
 In 2010 he spoke at a meeting of the Humanist Society of the Suncoast in Florida.

 Philanthropy

 Smiljanich is a member of the Major Gifts Committee for the University of Florida College of Liberal Arts and Sciences and bequeathed $1 million to the school.
 He is also a board member of the Advisory Council for the Department of Astronomy at the University.